kylep/kyle.pericak.com/content/posts/openstack/openstack-octavia.md

 I can't find where to download the glance image that Octavia needs.
 Looks like you have to build it yourself.

-Clone their github checkout and build it yourself.
+Clone their GitHub checkout and build it yourself.

 Note the `--tag amphora`, that's what's used by Octavia to select the image.